jhollinger/ruby-diftw/README.md

 ### Features

-* Dead-simple registration API
+* DI container w/dead-simple registration
 * Lazy injection (by default)
-* Inject into all instances, a single instance, a class, or a module
+* Inject into each of a class's instances, a single instance, a class itself, or a module
 * Injects singletons (by default)
 * Uses parent-child injectors for max flexibility
 * Threadsafe, except for registration

 ## Dead-simple registration API

-    # Create your root injector
+    # Create your root injector/container
     DI = DiFtw::Injector.new do
       # Register some dependencies in here
       register :foo do